vlasenkosa/block-explorer/README.md

 ### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `yarn start:server`

+Runs the app server in the development mode.\
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

+### `yarn start:client`

+Runs the app client part in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\